This site is a work in progress. Please take a look around and let us know what you think!

 75 MacNab St S, Hamilton, ON L8P 3C1, Canada

-A 65-bed residence providing safe, affordable and temporary housing to women experiencing poverty, homelessness and violence.
+A 65-bed residence providing safe, affordable, and temporary housing to women and non-binary individuals experiencing poverty, homelessness, and violence.

 Services include: